PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 - Returning home (to where the robot started).
 - Writing a general solution to solve the line traversal in either direction.

+In approaching this task, you are encouraged to first of all simplify the problem(s) where necessary.
+Later, you are encouraged to explore more difficult configurations of the line.
+The objetive of this task is to test and develop your skill.

 The following additional materials are also available to you:
 - A video demonstration of a solution to this Line Following Challenge is <a href="https://www.youtube.com/embed/IbfQaGqX-YU">available via Youtube.</a>
 - A video demonstration of how quickly the line map can be made is also <a href="https://youtu.be/lNk7vgK9Fco">available via Youtube.</a>